cjvsimoes/MyFirstGitProject/Git_Github_Dictionary.md

 # Commands
-git init: initializes my git repo git commit -m "meaning message"  # it sends "saves" to the local repository, marking it in your history
+git init: initializes my git repo git commit -m "meaning message"  # it sends "saves" to the local repository

 	Things to consider when writing a message
 	Why